Health Care for Feral Cats

 The overall health and life expectancy of feral cats

-As for the occurrence of viral diseases, such as feline leukemia (FeLV) and feline immunodeficiency virus (FIV), large epidemiologic studies “indicate FeLV and FIV are present in approximately 4% of feral cats, which is not substantially different from the infection rate reported for pet cats” (Levy and Crawford, 2004).
-In 2012, Alley Cat Rescue surveyed rescue organizations across the United States that provide TNR services to their communities, and out of the 120 groups that responded, 25% reported the average age of colony cats to be around 6 to 8 years old.
-Another 35% said the feral cats they assist are between 9 and 12 years old, with more than 14% reporting feral cats in their communities to be 13+ years old (Alley Cat Rescue, 2012).
+In 2019, Alley Cat Rescue surveyed rescue organizations across the United States that provide TNR services to their communities, and out of the 218 groups that responded, 72% reported the average age of outdoor group cats to be around 2 - 6 years old.
+Another 20% said the feral cats they assist are between 6 and 10 years old.
+25% of the groups responded that the oldest cats in their groups were 13 years or older.

 Feline viral diseases

-The major feline viral diseases are feline leukemia virus (FeLV) and feline immunodeficiency virus (FIV).
+The major feline viral diseases are feline infectious peritonitis (FIP), feline leukemia virus (FeLV) and feline immunodeficiency virus (FIV).
 These viruses are specific to cats and cannot be transmitted to humans or other animals.

 Feline leukemia virus (FeLV)